Ocn-W/theDesktop/README.md

 ## Final Notes

 This is my very first major project in my coding journey away from tutorials and online classes so any feedback is greatly appreciated.
-My main interest is front end design but I also enjoy the nitty gritty and working the logic out.
-I wrote the bulk of this code through applying the general ideas of what I have learned so far through Codeacademy and tutorials (~8 months from no knowledge at all).
-I am in the middle of learning React and have been seeing a lot of love for Svelte and intend to check that out at some point too.
-That being said, I am always looking for opportunies and collaborations with other developers or artist at any level so please reach out and [lets work](mailto:ocean.wrng@gmail.com) on some stuff!
+I am always looking for opportunies and collaborations with other developers or artist at any level so please reach out and [lets work](mailto:ocean.wrng@gmail.com) on some stuff!